-Spring capsule wardrobe part 1: outfit documentation
+Spring/summer capsule wardrobe part 1: outfit documentation

 There, two weeks of outfit documentation done!
 I never thought I'd get through it.
 Honestly, I'm so all over the place sometimes, I figured I'd forget to take a picture or to take note of what I had worn on any given day.